500 Words or Less Reviews: Beauty and the Beast (2017)

-For an explanation as to why we went to see this movie in spite of controversy surrounding it, please go here.
+For an explanation as to why we went to see Beauty and the Beast in spite of controversy surrounding it, please go here.

 After a two year wait to see this “tale as old as time,” we were not disappointed in the least.
 I (Kayla) have played Belle in the musical before and have seen the 1991 animated feature more times than I have fingers and toes for.
 And I’ll admit: there are minor differences in plot, conversation and music in this version that were a tad unnerving for about the first 30 minutes.
 Yet once the movie settles in, the novelty of live action and the heart of the classic story make this an exceptional viewing experience.